fluxcd/source-controller/docs/api/source.md

 repository.
 For HTTP/S basic auth the secret must contain username and password fields.
-For TLS the secret must contain caFile, keyFile and caCert fields.</p>
+For TLS the secret must contain a certFile and keyFile, and/or caCert fields.</p>
 </td>
 </tr>
 <tr>